fvilmos/laser_guided_object_tracker/README.md

 ## System concept

-The system consists from two parts:
+The system consists of two parts:
 - Motor guidance, an Arduino board [Plusivo](https://www.plusivo.com/)
 - Software running on the PC, does the object recognition using [OpenCV](https://opencv.org), estimate the coordinates with a Kalman filter and commands the motors.
-Note: the previous desing was with servo motors, but due to the low precision, was changed with stepper motors.
+Note: the previous design was with servo motors, but due to the low precision, was changed with stepper motors.

 ### Motor guidance system